 Salka Viertel was born Salomea Sara Steuermann on June 15, 1889, in Galicia (then part of Austria-Hungary, now Poland/Ukraine).
-Her father, Auguste Steuermann, was the first Jewish mayor of Sambor.
-He and his wife, Clara, had three other children: Rose, Eduard and Siegmund.
+Her father, Josef Steuermann, was the first Jewish mayor of Sambor.
+He and his wife, Augusta, had three other children: Rose, Eduard, and Siegmund.

 While Salka remained in Santa Monica with their sons, Berthold, less at home and now less successful in California than his wife, traveled often to New York and abroad for work in film and theater.
 Disinclined to return to the United States, he remained in Berlin until the burning of the Reichstag in 1933; he then joined the already sizeable German émigré community in London and met with success directing the film Little Friend (1934), a thriller written with his friend and disciple Christopher Isherwood.
 Berthold returned to Hollywood in 1938.